CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-to-organise-the-pairs-for-the-next-module/readme.md

 skills:
   - Professional Basics
 objectives:
-  - Create a file using Google Suite and share it with your peers
+  - "By the end of this exercise the trainees should be able to update a Google Sheet "
 time: 15
 prep: O﻿ne trainee must volunteer to create a new tab on the existing Google sheet.
 introduction: Knowing how Google Sheets work is essential as it enables